Ivi logo mobile

 Buying Questions

 A - Our vehicles primarily arrive at the Los Angeles/Long Beach, California port.
-The customer can pick up in person or we truck to their location for additional cost. https://www.importavehicle.com/blog/nationwide-shipping-available
+You can pick up in person at our facility, or we can arrange trucking to your location in the US for an additional cost. https://www.importavehicle.com/blog/nationwide-shipping-available

 3) Do you finance?